Scheduling

 The following message may appear when opening the scheduling, which can be confirmed.

 When the scheduling is open, the tasks can be defined.
-In order for the task to be visible in the timeline and also in the scheduling of buildagil, the task must be selected with the right mouse button and "Add to timeline" selected.
+In order for the task to be visible in the timeline and also in the scheduling of buildagil, the task must be selected with the right mouse button and "Add to timeline" must be selected.
 In order for the activity to be displayed as a milestone, it must first be "Added to timeline" and then selected as "Use as target date".
 The milestone can then be synchronized with buildagil.
+Milestones created directly in buildagil cannot be subsequently synchronized with MS Project.

 The milestones then appear in the task planning timeline.
 Tasks can now be planned for the milestones.